anshika-maurya/anshika-maurya/README.md

 ## ✨ <span style="color:#F857A6">Fun Fact</span>

 <div align="center">
-  <i>“I turn ideas into interactive, user-friendly apps – one component at a time! 💡💻”</i>
+  <i>“Turning ideas into interactive, user-friendly apps — one component at a time! 💡💻”</i>
 </div>

 ---